 First WTCC points won in Campos Racing's SEAT

 In 2013 Hugo Valente has continued to drive a SEAT in the WTCC after being hired for full-time by Campos Racing, alongside Fernando Monje.
 However, Valente had to wait for debut with the new team after his car wasn’t prepared for the opening three rounds.
 His first race with Campos Racing was in Hungary and wasn’t glorious at all.
 Until the end of the year, the Frenchman managed to earn 4 points after he has finished 8th in the main race in Argentina.
 At the end, he was 21st in the WTCC Drivers’ championship.

-Video - Upside down with WTCC driver Hugo Valente
+Video - WTCC upside down with Hugo Valente

 Switch to Chevrolet brought improvent